 - Place your fish in a proper position where you can get the most effective use out of it, even if that isn’t where it gets the most deathrattles.
 If you have a Spawn of N’Zoth, maybe it is best to treat it as a second Spawn of N’Zoth and positioning it to attack early instead of later.

 - Don’t be stingy on his hero power.
-If you got a minion you want to buy and will stay on your Warband, just use your hero power on it.
-You might not be able to find the particular card you want if you keep rerolling.
+If you got a minion you want to buy and will stay on your Warband for a while, just use your hero power to make it stronger.
 Remember, buying a minion with your hero power is effectively four gold, so be careful.

 - Your minions often become a glass cannon if you are just relying on your hero power for stats.
 Be sure to invest in a Selfless Hero to allow them to attack more than once.